Semantic annotations

 doc$dataset$dataTable[[3]]$attributeList$attribute[[6]]$annotation$propertyURI <- list(label = "contains measurements of type",

-information from your search.
+propertyURI = "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType")Finally, add the valueURI information from your search.

-Dataset Annotations
+Dataset-level Annotations

-Dataset annotations can only be made using R. There are several helper functions that assist with making dataset annotations.
+There are several helper functions that assist with making dataset annotations.

 Data Sensitivity

 Sensitive datasets that might cover protected characteristics (human subjects data, endangered species locations, etc) should be annotated using the data sensitivity ontology: https://bioportal.bioontology.org/ontologies/SENSO/?p=classes&conceptid=root.
+The sensitivity annotations can be added through the web editor, and it is a required section for submitters.

 Dataset Discipline